 - When in doubt, delete.

 When you’re setting up filters, consider your company size, budget, culture, and needs.
 Feel free to customize it too.
 If you've okayed social media platforms, you can always disable playing games on those sites.
-This limits what they can do, but still allows them to browse Instagram on their lunch.
+This limits what your people can do but still allows them to browse Instagram on their lunch.

-Guests should NOT be able to access the Internet connection that runs your business.
+For example, one segment of your WiFi should just be for guests.
+Guests should NOT be able to access the internet connection that runs your business.
 If they do, they'll have direct access to valuable data on your network.
 The best thing you can do is set up a separate wireless connection for your customers and guests.
 This should still have its own password, which should be changed periodically.
 This gives you the best protection and still allows you to accommodate your guests at the same time.

-5. Keep Your Operating System & Software Up-to-Date
+5. Is All of Our Operating System & Software Up-to-Date?

 When was the last time you updated your operating system or software?
 Are you up-to-date with the latest patches and security?
 If your answer is "I don't know," it’s time to figure it out.

 If your company has skipped by without any harm, consider yourself lucky.
 Updates are there to fix security holes that have been discovered.
-Sure, it might take some time to download and restart your computer, but they're important.
-If you don’t update your operating system and software when new patches are released, your whole system is left vulnerable to malware and other security threats.
+Sure, it might take some time to download and restart your computer, but if you don’t update your operating system and software when new patches are released, your whole system is left vulnerable to malware and other security threats.

 In many businesses, your IT team will centrally manage and push out these updates to devices after they've been tested.